 Wilks, J. (2004).
 Understanding Craniosacral Therapy (Understanding).
 Gloucestershire: First Stone Publishing.

-Shiatsu is a form of bodywork based on Oriental Philosophy and acupuncture meridians.
-It is designed to stimulate the flow of energy in the meridians by using finger, palm, elbow, knee or foot pressure.
-Shiatsu is traditionally practiced on a Shiatsu mat, placed on the floor, with the client wearing loose, comfortable clothing.
+Shiatsu is a form of bodywork based on Oriental philosophy and acupuncture meridians.
+It is designed to stimulate the flow of energy in the meridians by using finger, palm, elbow, knee, foot pressure.
+Shiatsu is traditionally practiced on a Shiatsu mat placed on the floor, with the client wearing loose, comfortable clothing.
 Practitioners use their own body weight to “lean” into the client.
-This course teaches students the basic concepts of yin/yang, kyo and jitsu, five element theory, and the location of the 12 meridians and 2 major vessels on the body.
+This course teaches students the basic concepts of yin/yang, kyo and jitsu, five-element theory, and the location of the twelve meridians and two major vessels on the body.
 Students also learn the makkahoes (meridian stretches) to assess the flow of energy through the body, and hara assessment to help design their Shiatsu session.
-By the course’s completion, students will be able to provide a full body Shiatsu session.
+By the course’s completion, students will be able to provide a full-body Shiatsu session.

 Intermediate & Advanced Acupressure Meridians & Five Elements

 By: Michael Reed Gach

 Gach, M. R. (2009).
 Intermediate & Advanced Acupressure Meridians & Five Elements.
 Berkeley: Michael Reed Gach.
 (Original work published 1984)

 By: Marge McGreevy, LMT; Mary Crinnin, LMT; Dagny Alexander, LMT

 McGreevy, M.; Crinnin, M.; Alexander, D. (2010).
 Shiatsu Manual.
 Albany: CNWSMT.